abelsaug/Applied-AI-course/README.md

-# Applied-AI-course
+# UIC-Courses
-Projects for Applied AI course
+Projects and code from UIC Graduate CS Courses